 Participants Online List is a list that you can find the contacts of the registered participants.
 You can contact them for a meeting for future collaboration.
 The link of the list will be included in the confirmation email after the payment is completed.

+The Habourview.
+Participants may enjoy special discount from The Harbourview.
 If you would like to make reservation, please fill up the Reservation Form and return to the hotel.
-If you would like to get quotation for more days stay, please contact Burton Lam at (852) 2911 1354 or email@example.com.
+If you would like to get quotation for extended stay, please contact Burton Lam at (852) 2911 1354 or firstname.lastname@example.org.